Mittal Institute Faculty Grants

 Program Details

-The Lakshmi Mittal and Family South Asia Institute supports faculty research projects with grants.
+The Lakshmi Mittal and Family South Asia Institute at Harvard University supports faculty research projects with grants.
 Faculty members at Harvard are eligible for grants that bring together scholars from different fields and regions whose scholarship relates to South Asia.
-Traditionally the Mittal Institute has prioritized interdisciplinary research, as well as trying to catalyze connectivity between scholars at Harvard and those in South Asia.
+Traditionally, the Mittal Institute has prioritized interdisciplinary research, as well as trying to catalyze connectivity between scholars at Harvard and those in South Asia.

-Three Faculty grant awards of up to INR 10,65,000 each are available in India through the Mittal Institute’s New Delhi office for research focused solely on India and with activities based in India.
+- INR 10,65,000 available in India through the Mittal Institute, an office of Harvard Global Research Support Centre India, for research focused solely on public good of India and with activities based in India.
 Funds must be utilized mandatorily within India.

 Exploratory Research Projects